 - Respect substitute teachers, guests, students, teachers, and yourself by using appropriate language and behavior.

 - Do your best at all tasks at school and at home.

 - Treat our Classroom Supplies with respect.
 This especially concerns Chromebooks, but also scissors, staplers, and crayons.
-Before your leave class, return all supplies to their correct place.
+Before you leave class, return all supplies to their correct place.

-Supportive Feedback: Students who follow the rules and do all their homework may earn: positive notes home, Hawk Eye Awards, and other appropriate rewards.
+Supportive Feedback: Students who follow the rules and do all their homework may earn: positive feedback, Hawk Eye Awards, and other appropriate rewards.

 6th Grade Common Discipline Plan